Vivekkaspa/The-Sherlocks-Inductive-Sleuth-for-the-Missing-Horcrux/README.md

-Our work is based on the paper "Few-shot Relational Reasoning via Connection Subgraph Pretraining (NeurIPS 2022)"
+This is based on the paper **Few-shot Relational Reasoning via Connection Subgraph Pretraining (NeurIPS 2022)**

 ## Requirements